Jay Morrish: Career

-Son Carter Morrish joined in 1998 to form Jay Morrish and Associates in 1988 where they designed the 2 courses at Boulders Resort & Spa.
+From 1972–1982, he worked for Jack Nicklaus as a member of his golf course design support staff.
+In 1983, Morrish left the Nicklaus organization and formed a partnership with PGA Tour professional Tom Weiskopf.
+The Morrish/Weiskopf partnership resulted in the design or updating of more than twenty golf courses.
+Carter Morrish, Jay Morrish's son, joined in 1998 to form Jay Morrish and Associates in 1988 where they designed the 2 courses at Boulders Resort & Spa.
 Pine Canyon Club Golf Course was the last golf course Morrish designed.

 Morrish was a member of the American Society of Golf Course Architects, and was president of that body from 2002–2004.
 In 2007, Morrish was inducted into the Colorado Golf Hall of Fame in a ceremony at Columbine Country Club.
 He died at the age of 78 on March 2, 2015.

+Courses designed

+The following is a partial list of courses designed by Jay Morrish: